kaidez/kaidez.com/_posts/2015-07-30-custom-click-to-tweet-button.md

 As mentioned above, this implementation is simple enough to work on your site.
 But my site had functionality that required a more complex code structure.
 <a name="complicated-url"></a>
 ## Dealing with Complicated URLs
-There are some case with my blog posts where there's extra things after their URLS: For example:
+There are some cases where my blog post URLs contain extra things.
+For example:

-Many of posts, including this one, have a Table of Contents section that lets you jump to certain sections.
+Many posts, including this one, have a Table of Contents section that lets you jump to certain parts of the post.
 So if you got to this section of the post by clicking on its anchor link, the browser's address bar would be updated to look like this:
 {% prism markup %}
 http://kaidez.com/click-to-tweet-link/#complicated-url
 {% endprism %}

-And if, for some reason, you hit the Click to Tweet link from there, the URL in the Tweet window looked like this:
+And if, for some reason, you hit the Click to Tweet link from there, there were instances where the URL in the Tweet window looked like this:
 <div style="margin:0 auto; max-width: 700px;">
   <img src="/img/click-to-tweet-sample-02.jpg" class="imgBorder" alt="sample of a Tweet Box" />
 </div>